 Jeffrey Wright is no stranger to sci-fi, having toiled away as sad robot Bernard on Westworld for three seasons.
 Wright got three-quarters of a way to an EGOT in one role by playing Belize in Angels in America.
 Since then he’s acted in several Daniel Craig Bond films, Boardwalk Empire, and The Hunger Games.
 On Rick and Morty he plays the role of an alien who vexes Rick into an existential crisis by continuing to use his private toilet.

-Elon Musk is a South African/Canadian/American engineer and industrialist who serves as the founder and CEO of SpaceX and CEO of Tesla, along with numerous other ventures.
+Before he ruined Twitter, Elon Musk was best known as a South African/Canadian/American engineer and industrialist who served as the founder and CEO of SpaceX and CEO of Tesla, along with numerous other ventures.
 Presumably he did not call anyone behind the scenes of Rick and Morty a pedophile but you never know.

 Justin Theroux has had quite the career in Hollywood.
 He first came to prominence acting in the David Lynch films Mulholland Drive and Inland Empire.
 He then continued to appear in major films while also writing some for good measure like Tropic Thunder, Iron Man 2, and Rock of Ages.
 On television he played Kevin Garvey in HBO’s The Leftovers.
 For Rick and Morty, he played the role of “heist artist” Miles Knightly in “One Crew Over the Crewcoo’s Morty.”
 You son of a bitch, I’m in.